 Colossus bid of $6,500 and some odd adjustment could get made, with the second offer increasing to $12,000 – $15,000 if there is substantial property damage and no previous medical background.
 When lifestyle and potential pain and misery get taken into consideration, a perfect situation like that could easily fetch $800,000 at trial.

 Pushing for a trial isn’t simple or fast, but a jury may offer you the compassionate treatment you deserve when assessing your losses.
 The emotional ordeal of a jury trial is understandably not for all.
-If your scenario, on the other hand, involves minor property damage and a serious previous medical background, settling for $7,500 to $10,000 instead of going to trial might be the best option.
+If your scenario, on the other hand, involves minor property damage and a severe previous medical background, settling for $7,500 to $10,000 instead of going to trial might be the best option.

-Trials aren’t always a sure thing when it comes to soft tissue injuries.
+Trials aren’t always a sure thing regarding soft tissue injuries.
 Whiplash is still regarded as a “minor ache,” which is untrue.
-Jurors must be able to see the world through the plaintiff’s eyes, accept the plaintiff as a credible witness, and understand the plaintiff’s lack of pleasure in life as a result of this new injury.
+Jurors must be able to see the world through the plaintiff’s eyes, accept the plaintiff as a credible witness, and understand the plaintiff’s lack of pleasure in life due to this new injury.

 Several factors get included in any settlement in which money gets awarded.
 The seriousness of the incident, the type of medical attention required, the duration of recovery time, and any long-term consequences of the personal injuries are all factors to consider.
-Other considerations include the amount of available insurance coverage and the nature of the situation.
+Other considerations include the available insurance coverage and the nature of the situation.

 No, unless the value of your injury case is equal to or greater than the policy limits.

-In certain cases, for example, insurance providers have made an opening bid of $150,000.
+In some instances, for example, insurance providers have made an opening bid of $150,000.
 Despite this, we’ve settled each case for more than $200,000.
-An insurance company made us the first bid of $150,000 in one case.
-We settled for $260,000 a short time later.
+In one case, an insurance company bid us the first $150,000.
+We paid $260,000 a short time later.

 This ensures that the insurance company gives you what you deserve.
-Contact us today for a free consultation at (213) 596-9642, or online, so that we can put you in touch with a personal injury attorney to fight the case for you.
+Contact us today for a free consultation at (213) 596-9642 or online so that we can put you in touch with a personal injury attorney to fight the case for you.
 We can assist with your medical bills, soft tissue damage injury claim, and injury settlement.